huythinh2507/YPP3---Nhi-Le/8-Week SQL Challenges/Case Study #6 - Clique Bait/README.md

 FROM count_visit_purchase
 ```

-## 6. What is the percentage of visits which view the checkout page but do not have a purchase event?
+### 6. What is the percentage of visits which view the checkout page but do not have a purchase event?
-which visit_id view the checkout page and that visit_id never have a purchase event